 \subsection{Near-IR structure and comparison with UV morphology}

-In Figure~\ref{fig:UV-MIRI_images} we present the HST and MIRI images for the target galaxies.
-At a first view, it is clear that there are differences between the rest-frame UV and near-IR emission in the DSFGs while the LBG presents a similar morphology.
-The MIRI images of the DSFGs reveal, in general, extended centrally peaked brightness distributions that contrast with the compact and, in the case of GN20 and GN20.2a, off-centered UV emission by \simi4\,kpc.
+In Figure~\ref{fig:UV-MIRI_images}, we present the HST and MIRI images for the target galaxies.
+At a first view, it is clear that there are differences between the rest-frame UV and near-IR emission in the DSFGs, while the LBG presents a similar morphology.
+The MIRI images of the DSFGs reveal, in general, extended centrally peaked brightness distributions that contrast with the compact and (in the case of GN20 and GN20.2a) off-centred UV emission.

 The F1800W filter displays, in general, brightness distributions that are more diffuse and less centrally peaked than the bluer filters.
-This emission, which is larger than the PSF size of this filter (see Fig.~\ref{fig:UV-MIRI_images}), suggests that the morphology at rest-frame \simi3.5\micron is different from the rest of the near-IR.
+This emission, which is more extended than the PSF size of this filter (see Fig.~\ref{fig:UV-MIRI_images}), suggests that the morphology at rest-frame \simi3.5\micron is different from the rest of the near-IR.
 At this redshift, the F1800W filter contains the PAH\,3.3\micron emission, which is typically strong in these star-forming objects \citep{Kim+12,Yamada+13}, as can be seen in the SED models from Sect.~\ref{subsec:SED-results}.
 Unlike the rest-frame UV emission traced by HST, the PAH emission, linked to the reemission of UV-photons produced by young stars, is extended and visible at the centre of these objects.
-This indicates that the galaxies are forming stars homogeneously throughout their extent and supports the scenario where the HST is only tracing the UV emission that leaks out from the highly obscured central regions in the DSFGs.
-This scenario is also supported by the presence of molecular gas emission, traced by the PdBI CO(6–5) data presented by \citet{Carilli+10} and \citet{Hodge+13}, centered on the near-IR peak of the DSFGs (see Fig.~\ref{fig:UV-MIRI_images}).
-This CO emission indicates the existence of cold molecular gas, which fuels the star-formation, available in the central regions of these galaxies, supporting the idea that there are much more star-formation than we are able to see in the rest-frame UV.
+This indicates that these galaxies are forming stars homogeneously throughout their extent and supports the scenario where the HST is only tracing the UV emission that leaks, in general, at the outskirts of these galaxies, far from the highly obscured central regions in the DSFGs.
+This scenario is also supported by the presence of molecular gas emission, traced by the PdBI CO(6–5) data presented by \citet{Carilli+10} and \citet{Hodge+13}, centred on the near-IR peak of the DSFGs (see Fig.~\ref{fig:UV-MIRI_images}).
+This CO emission indicates the existence of cold molecular gas, which fuel the star formation, available in the central regions of these galaxies, supporting the idea that there is much more star formation taking place than we are able to see in the rest-frame UV.